-Option Description Brightness Adjusts screen brightness.
-Contrast Adjusts screen contrast.
-Sync Adjusts the sych (synchronization) to remove screen flicker.
-Tracking Adjusts tracking to remove horizontal lines.
-Position Adjusts the horizontal and vertical screen position.
+Option Description Position Adjusts the horizontal and vertical screen position.
 Color Adjusts the balance of red, green, and blue in the image.
 Pattern Display Displays the test pattern currently selected.
-Reset Resets all fields to their default values.
+Reset Click Reset to reset all fields to their default values.